dheepsk/Doughmination/README.md

 2. Open the project in Unity (recommended version: 2021 or later).
 3. Install required dependencies via Unity Package Manager.

+## Further Instructions
+- Make sure all object animation scripts have a reference to the Character

 ## Contributing
 Pull requests are welcome!
 Please create an issue for major changes.